vapor-ware/synse-client-go/README.md

 ### API

-Below are the map of all client methods with their corresponding HTTP and WebSocket API.
+Below is the map of client methods with their corresponding HTTP and WebSocket API.

 | Method | HTTP endpoint | WebSocket request |
 | ------ | ------------- | ----------------- |